Yukubenic languages

-The Yukubenic languages (or Oohum languages) are a branch of either the Jukunoid family or the Plateau family spoken in southeastern Nigeria.
+The Yukubenic languages (or Oohum languages; formerly South Jukunoid) are a branch of the Benue–Congo languages.
+It has also been classified as a subgroup of either the Jukunoid family or the Plateau family spoken in southeastern Nigeria.
 Glottolog places Yukubenic in the Plateau family.
-Ethnologue, however, places Yukubenic in the Jukunoid family, based on Shimizu (1980), and Blench also follows this classification.
+Ethnologue, however, places Yukubenic in the Jukunoid family, based on Shimizu (1980).
+Blench (2026) proposes that Yukubenic is not a branch of Jukunoid or Plateau, but rather an independent branch of Benue–Congo.
+Similarities with Plateau are due to contact rather than genetic affiliation.